 Operating lease right-of-use ("ROU") assets and liabilities are recognized at commencement date based on the present value of lease payments over the lease term.
 ROU assets represent our right to use an underlying asset for the lease term and lease liabilities represent our obligation to make lease payments arising from the lease.
 Generally, the implicit rate of interest in arrangements is not readily determinable and the Company utilizes its incremental borrowing rate in determining the present value of lease payments.
 The Company's incremental borrowing rate is a hypothetical rate based on its understanding of what its credit rating would be.
 The operating lease ROU asset includes any lease payments made and excludes lease incentives.
 Our variable lease payments primarily consist of maintenance and other operating expenses from our real estate leases.
 Variable lease payments are excluded from the ROU assets and lease liabilities and are recognized in the period in which the obligation for those payments is incurred.
 Our lease terms may include options to extend or terminate the lease when it is reasonably certain that we will exercise that option.
-Lease expense for minimum lease term.
+Lease expense for minimum lease payments is recognized on a straight-line basis over the lease term.